Get insider access

 5.6 ms

-The Dell Alienware AW2524H has remarkably low input lag, especially at its max refresh rate.
+This monitor has remarkably low input lag, especially at its max refresh rate.
 While it's higher than expected with 60Hz signals, you still won't notice any delay.
-The Backlight Strobing (BFI) input lag was measured with a 360Hz signal; it was 8.3 ms with a 240Hz signal and 15.2 ms at 120Hz.
+It increases a bit with BFI enabled, as you can see below:

 Inputs